IIIF/training/iiif-online-workshop/day-two/image-servers/iiif-hosting-ia.md

 The Internet Archive allows you to upload images and then provides a IIIF Image API service.
 Helpfully they also have a function to delete your images after 30 days if you are using this as a test.
 The overall process is as follows:

+__Note__: some people have had some issues getting their images to show when uploading to the InternetArchive.
+To avoid these issues:

+ * Ensure you only upload 1 image ( if you want multiple images you will need to create multiple items)
+ * Ensure the mediatype is set to `image`. `Texts` seems to break the image viewing
+ * Some of the IIIF images appear very small even if you uploaded a large image.
+See note below on adding the filename to the URL.

 1. Register for a user account at [archive.org](https://archive.org)
 2. Upload your image
+  * __Ensure you only upload a single image__
+  * __Set the mediatype to `image`__
 3. On the details page get the identifier for the image.
 For example if the details page link is:

   https://archive.org/details/img-8664